xav-b/taskbook/build.md

 there are checks everywhere.
 This makes the plugin system failing and slow down development, lower quality.

+- [ ] IDEA Move done tasks at the bottom of the boards show (settings though?)
-- [ ] FIXME Completed events have elapsed time in timestamp
+- [ ] FEAT Support scheduling in the future `tb task --on 2025-01-01/Tuesday`
 - [ ] FIXME: `--timer` capture CTRL-C and gracefully record the time spent.
 - [ ] FIXME `tb b --timer` never completes
-- [ ] TECH Document recurrent values, and check why it's not reliable
 - [ ] IDEA Can a todo be a card (as a plugin)?
 Name is front, comment is solution.
 Check when reviewed and automatically uncheck according to schedule (maybe add a flag).
 Bind it to `@flashcard.{deck}`